 Check Out the View at One of Our Events!

-Admission is $5 and children 5 and under are free.
+Admission is $5 for adults, $3 for ages 5-12, and children 5 and under are free.
 (WTPPS Members get free entry as part of their membership.)

 NOTE – There are 198 stairs and seven landings to the top.
 This historic structure predates compliance with the Americans with Disabilities Act.

 Water Tower Openings FAQ